-Items
+Project Management Items

-allocated to work on a particular element will assist with ensuring the right resources can be scheduled to carry out the work.
+to assist in the management of a project.
+Specifying the resources that can be allocated to work on a particular element will assist with ensuring the right resources can be scheduled to carry out the work.
 The Effort required will also help in specifying exactly what resources will be required.
 The Metrics can provide useful and structured information about properties of the element such as the cost and time estimations.
 Risks can be defined that will assist in the overall management of project risks.